nmoua90/Hoonigan/README.md

 			git clone [Github_repository_url]

-##PUSING: Uploading your LOCAL FILES onto YOUR GITHUB REPOSITORY
+##PUSHING: Uploading your LOCAL FILES onto YOUR GITHUB REPOSITORY

+When you have both:

+1. LOCAL REPOSITORY

-Now you have (1) LOCAL REPOSITORY and (1) GITHUB REPOSITORY
+2. GITHUB REPOSITORY

-	* You can edit the files in your LOCAL REPOSITORY as you wish
+You can edit the files in your LOCAL REPOSITORY as you wish

-	* When you're done editing your LOCAL FILES, you'll want to update them
+When you're done editing your LOCAL FILES, you'll want to update them

-	* In order to UPDATE YOUR LOCAL FILES, type the following:
+In order to UPDATE YOUR LOCAL FILES, type the following:

 			git add .
 			git commit -m 'Add a message, that tells wht updates you did.'

-	* After you've updated your local files, you might want to UPDATE YOUR GITHUB REPOSITORY files
+After you've updated your local files, you might want to UPDATE YOUR GITHUB REPOSITORY files

-	* This is when you PUSH your LOCAL REPOSITORY files onto GITHUB REPOSITORY (AKA: Update the ONLINE files -> to match your LOCAL files)

-	* To do this, type:
+To do this, type:

 			git push origin master